-Explore the latest in occupational health from The JAMA Network, including recent advances in understanding employee and worker exposures and long-term health.
+Explore the latest in occupational health, including recent advances in understanding employee and worker exposures and long-term health.

 This Viewpoint discusses the barriers to physicians’ seeking treatment for depression, burnout, and suicide ideation; reviews the pros and cons of establishing a mental health screening protocol for physicans; and calls for research on the effect screening has on mental health outcomes.